coheigea/testcases/apache/cxf/cxf-benchmarks/cxf-jmeter/README.md

 A REST SecurityTokenService endpoint, which can issue SAML Tokens.
 It's secured using HTTP BasicAuthentication.

+12) /services/JWT

+A REST "double-it" implementation that is secured using a JWT token.

 Build the project via "mvn clean install" and copy target/doubleit.war to the webapps folder of a container such as Tomcat.
 Note that some of the endpoints need TLS enabled in Tomcat.
 By default, JMeter trusts all certs, so any